html-tester-11/geoip-dhar75ap.cf/README.md

 # json_geoip

 will display you
-your ip,geo are from https://freegeoip.net/json as a json
+your ip,geo are from    http://ipstack.com/

 flags are sourced from https://github.com/lipis/flag-icon-css

 also added html 5 notification

+ Updating in progress